 Julie D. Kugel

-The Doctor of Occupational Therapy degree curriculum provides occupational therapists an opportunity to further their education through its flexible online format.
+The Doctor of Occupational Therapy degree curriculum provides occupational therapists with an opportunity to further their educations through its flexible online format.
 The online community fosters learning and professional growth through creative learning experiences, critical reflections, and discussions.

-The course work includes emphasis on spirituality, diversity, critical reasoning, advocacy, participation, education, and research.
-The capstone project is individually designed by the student, allowing him or /her to creatively explore new areas of practice and to engage in innovative research and programming.
+Coursework includes emphasis on spirituality, diversity, critical reasoning, advocacy, participation, education, and research.
+The capstone project is individually designed by the students, allowing them to creatively explore new areas of practice, and to engage in innovative research and programming.

-- Articulate and serve the community by promoting health and the integration of mind, body, and spirit.
+- Interact with and serve the community by promoting health and the integration of mind, body, and spirit.